- Active ingredients

 Thiomersal, also called Thimerosal (a preservative)

 Thiomersal is a mercury compound used to prevent the growth of dangerous bacteria and fungus.
 It is not found in any of the childhood or adult vaccines routinely used in the UK.
 However it is still widely used outside of Europe and the USA in cheaper multi-dose vaccines, because it is an important preservative.
+It was also present in the Swine Flu (H1N1) vaccine Pandemrix, used in 2009, 2010 and 2011 in the UK.
+Thiomersal is not used in any of the annual flu vaccines currently in use in the UK.

 The World Health Organization (WHO) has stated that there is no evidence of risk from thiomersal in vaccines.
 Read the full WHO statement on thiomersal in vaccines .